inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 ### Github actions

-The two github actions we defined in the two yaml files are avialbe for the repository on its action subpage.
+The two github actions we defined in the two yaml files are aviailabe for the repository on its action subpage.
 [https://github.com/inlab-geo/pyfm2d/actions](https://github.com/inlab-geo/pyfm2d/actions)